 light corn syrup

 *NOTE: Use the larger marshmallows.
 Edible pens are available at craft stores, though I use Americolor gourmet writers, available in specialty stores and online.
 Find skewers in the supermarket or drug store.
 If you can’t find candy corn, you can also tint fondant (found at the craft store) with orange food coloring to make the carrot nose.
-See my post HERE for instructions how to do that.
+See my melting snowman cookie post for instructions how to do that.
 Lastly, you can also substitute large chocolate sprinkles or pieces of black licorice lace for the cloves to make the snowman totally edible, or omit the arms altogether.

 what to do: